microsoft/InnerEye-DeepLearning/docs/building_models.md

-Each sub-fold is associated with a parent cross validation fold, and the dataset splits for those `P` sub-fold child runs will be computed from the training set of the parent cross validation fold they belong to. with the validation set being the validation set of the parent cross validation fold.
+Each sub-fold is associated with a parent cross validation fold, and the dataset splits for those `P` sub-fold child runs will be computed from the training set of the parent cross validation fold they belong to, with the validation set being the same as the validation set of the parent cross validation fold.
 The Test set is unchanged.

-One all the child runs have finished the results of each of the sub-folds created from the parent cross validation folds are averaged to generate the results for each of the parent cross validation folds.
+Once all the child runs have finished the results of each of the sub-folds created from the parent cross validation folds are averaged to generate the results for each of the parent cross validation folds.

 ### Recovering failed runs and continuing training